 Law enforcement cannot pull someone over for the sole purpose of checking the license and insurance as that's a violation of the 4th amendment.

-My angle is engaging in an activity such as hunting or fishing does not establish probable cause that a crime has been committed.
+Engaging in an activity such as hunting or fishing does not establish probable cause that a crime has been committed.
 No more so than driving down the road, shopping at a store, owning a firearm, or any other activity one is allowed to do without worry of illegal search and seizure.